If you have a hamburger menu above, click it to navigate to other pages of this website.

 Johann Feuerstein was the first known Feuerstein to settle in America, arriving in Pennsylvania in 1750.
 According to George Ely Russell, Johann "settled in Cocalico Township in Lancaster County, where he died testate in 1801, leaving widow Justina Maria and five children."

 It has sometimes been surmised that Nicholas and Johann Feuerstein are related since they both came to Pennsylvania at about the same time.
 However, the only two Johann (Johannes) Feuersteins in Berg and Thal Parish at this time were still living there after 1750.
 Also, Dr. Peter Feuerstein traced Johann back to Germany rather than France.
-Dr. Feuerstein, who was a descendant of Johann, posted informative messages on Ancestry Message Boards and built a website on Freepages: PETER FEUERSTEIN WEBSITE ON FREEPAGES.
+Dr. Feuerstein, who was a descendant of Johann, posted informative messages on Ancestry Message Boards: PETER FEUERSTEIN MESSAGE ON Message Boards.
+He also built a website on Freepages: PETER FEUERSTEIN WEBSITE ON FREEPAGES.
 We have nothing more about this Johann Feuerstein on this site.

 -- Just a note concerning the descendants of industrialist Harvey Firestone.
 Well-known people value their privacy very highly because they don't always have enough of it.
 If you're tempted to get in touch with them, resist the temptation.
 They'll appreciate it.